Fri 2021 SOAP - banner (1).png

 LIVE

-Memorize: Memorize 1 Corinthians 1:18.
-Read through once.
-Then cover one phrase at a time and say it.
-Say it three times.
+Memorize: Memorize Luke 19:8-10.
+Read through once, then cover one phrase at a time and say it three times.

 Dwell | WEDNESDAY